KamgangAnthony/Predicting-Electricity-Price-Levels-/README.md

 * "holiday" - "Y" if the day was a state or national holiday, "N" otherwise.

 ## Data Cleaning
-After scraping the data, I needed to clean it up so that it was usable for our model.
+After getting the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

-*	Parsed numeric data out of salary
+*	Renamed RRP to price
-*	Made columns for employer provided salary and hourly wages
+*	Made columns for year, month, day and week from the date
-*	Removed rows without salary
-*	Parsed rating out of company text
-*	Made a new column for company state
-*	Added a column for if the job was at the company’s headquarters
-*	Transformed founded date into age of company
+*	Converted solar exposure from MJ/m^2 to MWh/m^2
+*	Get prices for the 7 previous days and store them as new columns(price_1 -> price_7)
+*	Added a new column(median_price) that has the median price of electricity for the past 7 days for each date in data.
+*	Added a new column(historical_median) that has the median historical price by week for each date using only data that is before the date
+*	Added a new column(historical_demand) that has the median historical demand by week for each date using only data that is before the date
-*	Made columns for if different skills were listed in the job description:
+*	Added 3 columns for tomorrow's price, fill batteries or not, the profit.
-    * Python
-    * R
-    * Excel
-    * AWS
-    * Spark
-*	Column for simplified job title and Seniority
-*	Column for description length

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.